Randwick North High School: History

 To accommodate increasing student enrolments in the Randwick area in the 1950s-60s, a new co-educational high school was planned for the former site of Randwick High School in between Randwick Town Hall and Public School.
 This became Randwick North High School, which was opened in 1966.
 During the 1970s, the school staff included executive members of the New South Wales Teachers Federation Rosemary Child and Don Hayward.
 The school staff were at the forefront of industrial action to secure better conditions for students.
+In the late 1970-80s it was also the location of the Open High School which became NSW School of Languages.

 Randwick North was closed in 2001 and the site was divided between the Open High School Sydney and Randwick Public School.
 In 2018, the Open High School moved to Petersham (as the NSW School of Languages).
 The Randwick site is now shared by Randwick Public School and Centennial Park School.